goingforbrooke/personal_blog/content/crappy_guis.md

 tags = ["GUI"]
 +++

-I'll be the first to admit that my UIs don't look great and the second to admit it's okay.
+I'll be the first to admit that my GUIs don't look great and the second to admit it's okay.
 There's an undue expectation that the simplest application has to have a snazzy frontend (probably written in ReactJS) or it's not legitimate software.
 My resume's littered with pandering to this sentiment-- so much development time lost to visualizing stakeholder value so my manager had a dashboard to know what we were up to 🤢.

 <!-- more -->